FREE Car Insurance Comparison

 3. Wreckage in Williamsburg

 - Main Factor Involved: Visibility, Traction, Narrow Roadway

-This crash was clearly due to the inability of drivers to see anything, since there was a good amount of snowfall occurring at the time, known as white-out conditions.
+This crash was due to the inability of drivers to see anything since there was heavy snowfall occurring at the time, known as white-out conditions.
 The snow obviously did not help drivers stop, either.

-Another factor is the road was blocked on each sides by guardrails, causing drivers to swerve to still crash awkwardly, and leading to subsequent accidents behind them.
+Another factor was that the road was blocked on each side by guardrails, causing drivers to swerve and crash awkwardly, and leading to subsequent accidents behind them.